Dating an expat woman seven deadly mistakes

 Expat lady: “Kees, you’re looking very smart, is that a new jacket you’re wearing?”

-Kees: This is my favorite jacket.
+Kees: This is my favourite jacket.
 There’s a funny story about how I came to be wearing this actually.
 My father and I never got on, in fact, we hated each other.
 I was a disappointment to him as I didn’t follow in his footsteps and become an investment banker.
 Instead, I decided to do a job that would make me and other people very happy so became a deurwaarder (bailiff) instead.
 Anyway, during the last crisis, he lost lots of money on the stock market and hung himself with this jacket, hahaha.
 You’ve got to see the funny side of things right?

 Kees: The next time we meet can you just wear a pair of jeans?
 Preferably with holes in the knees, that’s what all the young women in Amsterdam are doing right now.
 Individualism isn’t respected here, dress like everyone else.
 Normaal doen alstublieft!